ibm-watson-iot/node-red-contrib-ibm-wiotp-device-ops/README.md

 # node-red-contrib-ibm-wiotp-device-ops

-A collection of Node-RED nodes that can perform a wide range of device and gateway operations on the Watson IoT platform
+A collection of Node-RED nodes to perform device and gateway operations using the Watson IoT Platform.

 Install
 -------